 The change in texture quality is very visible across each setting.
 It improved the wall and wood texture, the cloth design, and the writings.
 The performance hit is minimal on medium.
-Setting to high and ultra the minimum fps is very much affected reducing to 24 from 30 fps.
+Setting too high and ultra the minimum fps is very much affected reducing to 24 from 30 fps.

 Recommended setting – Medium

 Shadow quality is also visible across each setting, improving the edge of the shadows.
 Ultra setting adds a blurring effect on the edges.
-On medium settings, there is almost no performance hit while on high and ultra the performance hit is moderate.
+At medium settings, there is almost no performance hit while on high and ultra the performance hit is moderate.